notsanidhyak/SurfGuard-Chrome/README.md

 ### ❤️ Feedback
 <br>

-If you have any feedback or suggestions please reach out to the project admin [sanidhyak](https://github.com/notsanidhyak) or you can create an [issue](https://github.com/notsanidhyak/SurfGuard-Chrome/issues) and mention there which new features can be added to make SurfGuard better.
+If you have any feedback or suggestions please reach out to the project admin [sanidhyak](https://github.com/notsanidhyak) or you can create an [issue](https://github.com/notsanidhyak/SurfGuard-Chrome/issues) and mention there which new features can be added to make SURFGUARD better.